 - Promoting multiple features of the same product.

-- Telling a story or sequence of events that unfolds over the course of multiple pictures or videos.
+- Telling a story or sequence of events that unfold over the course of multiple pictures or videos.

 - Explaining a process to potential customers.

 Similar to Carousel Ads, explained above, Slideshow Ads segment your ad into individual images that users view one after another.
 The difference between these two ad formats is that Slideshow Ads only play images (not videos), and the ad compiles these images into a slideshow that plays automatically in the form of a video.
 According to Facebook, Carousel Ads are ideal for: